Last Updated on March 21, 2021 by Shaun Snapp

-This is reminiscent of the other complaint about AI, which is that the data is not available as we cover in the article How Many AI Projects Will Fail Due to a Lack of Data?
-Here IBM sells AI projects, and then after they have overpromised and have already billed a number of hours, tell the client that they should have known they do not have the data to run the AI.
+This is reminiscent of the other complaint about AI: the data is not available, as we cover in the article How Many AI Projects Will Fail Due to a Lack of Data?
+Here IBM sells AI projects, and then after they have overpromised and have already billed several hours, tell the client that they should have known they do not have the data to run the AI.

 AI projects are not delivering anywhere close to their promises, and many are complete write-offs.

-This means that in the second stage of AI, after the luster has come off of AI projects, there are now explanations for what is needed to improve this success rate.
+This means that there are now explanations for what is needed to improve this success rate in the second stage of AI after the luster has come off of AI projects.
 More skills.
 More data.
 More investment…etc., and fill in the blank.

-However, something no AI consulting firm or Vishal Sikka will admit is that the evidence for the enormous potential and benefits of AI was never presented.
+However, something no AI consulting firm or Vishal Sikka will admit is that the evidence for AI’s enormous potential and benefits was never presented.
 It was merely asserted.